dayana0425/hola-mundo-starter/README.md

 yarn install
 ```

-### You will have two terminal windows open, one for your front-end and one for smart-contract development
+### EN: You will have two terminal windows open, one for your front-end and one for smart-contract development
 * Navigate to hardhat/README.md for more information on commands to run for compiling/deploying smart contracts.
 * Navigate to next-app/README.md for more information on commands to run for running your front-end
-### Tendrá dos ventanas de terminal abiertas, una para su front-end y otra para el desarrollo de smart-contract
+### ESP: Tendrá dos ventanas de terminal abiertas, una para su front-end y otra para el desarrollo de smart-contract
 * Vaya a hardhat/README.md para obtener más información sobre los comandos a ejecutar para compilar/desplegar smart contracts.
 * Vaya a next-app/README.md para obtener más información sobre los comandos a ejecutar para ejecutar su interfaz (front-end)